-- H-GI: The "Greedy Interdiction" heuristic proposed by DeNegre (2011).
-The method generates a feasible leader's decision x in a greedy-like fashion and, afterward, a valid upper bound is computed by solving the x-parameterized lower-level problem.
-The original method has been proposed for deterministic interdiction problems.
-Hence, we have adapted the method to account for a $\Gamma$ -robust follower.
-Moreover, since the original method does not provide dual information, we further solve the so-called high-point relaxation (HPR; see, e.g., Definition 1.9 in Schmidt and Beck (2023)) of the problem to obtain a valid lower bound. - E-MF: The exact single-leader multi-follower approach presented in our previous work in Beck et al. (2023a).
-The method relies on a branch-and-cut framework in which interdiction cuts tailored to the Γ-robust setting are added.
-The code is publicly available at https://github.com/YasmineBeck/gamma-robust-knapsack-interdiction-solver.
+To the best of our knowledge, there are no alternative heuristics available in the literature capable of addressing Γ -robust min-max problems.
+Nevertheless, to establish a benchmark for evaluating our methods' performance, we compare the heuristics presented in this paper with the exact single-leader multi-follower approach presented in our previous work in Beck et al. (2023a).
+We refer to this approach as E-MF in the following.
+The method relies on a branch-andbound framework in which interdiction cuts tailored to the Γ -robust setting are The code is publicly available at https://github.com/YasmineBeck/ gamma-robust-knapsack-interdiction-solver.
 In Beck et al. (2023a), various cut separation strategies are studied.
-In our computational study, we consider the setting in which a single most-violated cut is added at each node of the branch-and-cut search tree.
-To generate these cuts, all lower-level sub-problems need to be solved, which can be done in parallel if the necessary capacities are available.
-We account for this feature by considering idealized parallel runtimes for E-MF in our evaluations.
+In our computational study, we consider the setting in which a single most-violated cut is added at each node of the branchand-cut search tree.
+To generate these cuts, all lower-level sub-problems need to be solved.
+Note, however, that the independence of the lower-level sub-problems allows for a parallelization of their solution.
+In our evaluations, we account for this feature by also considering idealized parallel runtimes for E-MF.